 - Accompaniment throughout the trip (except in the quarters) and follow-up by the tutors during the stay.

-- Uniform: skirt or trousers, two shirts, jersey and tie, in case the school has a mandatory jacket or tracksuit would also enter.
+- Uniform: skirt or pants, two shirts, sweater and tie, in case the school has a mandatory jacket.

 - Transfers from / to the airport (at the beginning and end of the course).